StarbirdTech/AI-Blueprints/ngc-integration/stock_analysis_with_pandas_and_cuDF/README.md

 ## Project Structure
 ```
 ├── README.md                                             # Project documentation
-├── notebooks                                             # Main notebooks for the projects
+├── notebooks                                             # Main notebooks for the project
 │   ├── stock_analysis_with_pandas.ipynb
 │   └── stock_analysis_with_pandas_and_cuDF.ipynb
 └── requirements.txt                                      # Python dependencies (used with pip install)